aws-samples/aws-serverless-airline-booking/src/frontend/README.md

     - e.g. `amplify pull --appId d34s789vnlqyw4 --envName twitch`

 > NOTE: **Aws-exports** is a configuration file for AWS Amplify library containing Cognito User Pools, AppSync  API, and what authentication mechanism it should use along with its region.

+## Generating code documentation

+For more detailed information on methods, constructor, and examples you can generate documentation locally:

+1. Run `npm run docs`
+2. Open `html/index.html`